 There’s no wrong way to make a Buddha bowl.
 In fact, the combinations are endless!

-- steam or cook the beans, legumes, or grains
+Step 3: Steam, roast, or saute the beans, legumes, or grains.

 This Buddha bowl recipe has kale, sweet potatoes, quinoa, roasted beets, blood orange, pomegranate, avocado, sprouts, walnuts, and sautéed turmeric chickpeas are drizzled in a lemon tahini dressing.

 It’s the best way to use up your produce in one fell swoop so you can get ALL the nutrients!

 If you’re anything like me, you find security in having cooked ingredients like quinoa, sweet potatoes, and beets at the ready, on any given week.